MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

 15. In the OData feed dialog box, select **Organizational account**.

-16. If the OData feed dialog box notifies you that you are not signed in, Select **Sign in**.
+16. If the dialog box notifies you that you are not signed in, select **Sign in**.

 17. In the Office 365 dialog box, select the organizational account that you use to log in to Workplace Analytics.
-This signs you in to Power BI and displays the OData feed dialog box:
+This signs you in to Power BI and displays the OData feed dialog box, with the notification "You are currently signed in":

    ![You are signed in](../Images/WpA/tutorials/you-are-signed-in.png)

 18. Select **Connect**.
-The Refresh dialog box displays status on the preparation of your data.
+The Refresh dialog box displays the status of the preparation of your data for display.
 It could take several minutes or more to open the data display in Power BI.

 After the data loads, Power BI displays it in charts that provide visualization into your organization’s collaboration patterns:

    ![Results visualized in Power BI](../Images/WpA/tutorials/pbi-templates-08a.png)